 This bill amends the Code of West Virginia by adding new sections that mandate counties and municipalities to provide public notice for the purchase of land or buildings.
 Specifically, it introduces section 7-3-3b for counties and section 8-12-10a for municipalities, both requiring that public notice be given at least three months prior to any property purchase.
-The notice must include details such as the size of the property, the date, time, and location of the sale, general categories of property, inspection periods, methods of sale, and contact information for further inquiries.
-Additionally, the bill allows for public notice to be disseminated through social media and public postings, with traditional newspaper advertisements being optional.
+The notice must include details such as the size of the property, the date, time, and location of the sale, general categories of property, an inspection period, the method of sale (including options like spot bid, sealed bid, or auction), the selling agency, and contact information for further inquiries.

 Statutes affected: Introduced Version: 7-3-3b, 8-12-10a